(Lima, Sacred Valley, Aguas Calientes, Cusco)

 Last but not least visit the beautiful beach of Anakena with its restored Ahus Nau Nau and Ature Huke.
 There you will have the opportunity to enjoy the warm Pacific Ocean.
 An interesting day is coming to an end and we bring you back to your hotel.

-Picnic lunch included and entrance included.
+Picnic lunch included and park entrance included.

 A local representative will meet you at hotel lobby in time to provide a shared transfer to the airport.